sodadata/docs/soda-cloud/add-datasource.md

 ## Use a file reference for a Big Query data source connection

 If you already store information about your data source in a JSON file in a secure location, you can configure your BigQuery data source connection details in Soda Cloud to refer to the JSON file for service account information.
 To do so, you must add two elements:
-* the `configMap` parameters in the `values.yml` file that your Soda Agent helm chart uses
+* `volumes` and `volumeMounts` parameters in the `values.yml` file that your Soda Agent helm chart uses
 * the `account_info_json_path` in your data source connection configuration

-You, or an IT Admin in your organization, can add the following `scanlauncher` parameters to the existing `values.yml` that your Soda Agent uses for deplouyment and redployment in your Kubernetes cluster.
+You, or an IT Admin in your organization, can add the following `scanlauncher` parameters to the existing `values.yml` that your Soda Agent uses for deployment and redployment in your Kubernetes cluster.
 Refer to [Deploy using a values YAML file]({% link soda-agent/deploy-google.md %}#deploy-using-a-values-yaml-file) for details.
 ```yaml
 soda:
   scanlauncher: